Loyola University New Orleans is open and under normal operations. All classes, activities, and services are on schedule.

 Given ongoing K-12 closures, public transportation issues, and extreme temperatures predicted for tomorrow, Loyola will continue to conduct classes virtually on Wednesday, January 17.

 A strong cold front is moving through our area on Monday night, bringing the possibility of icy roads on Tuesday morning.
 To ensure the safety of everyone traveling to campus, we are shifting classes online and will limit campus operations on Tuesday.
 Faculty are encouraged to review the academic affairs continuity of operations plan.
 Synchronous online courses should be scheduled if possible for in-person classes, but asynchronous activities may be scheduled as necessary.
+Faculty should share their plan with students via Canvas.
+Faculty with additional questions should consult with their Dean, if needed.

 The university is currently operating under a normal business schedule.